Windows Hello Fingerprint Not Working: The Fix Ladder

 Press Win + R, type services.msc, and press Enter, then scroll to Windows Biometric Service.
 If the Status column is blank, right-click and choose Start; if it’s already running, choose Restart.
 Confirm the Startup type is set to Automatic.

 While you’re in services.msc, also restart Windows Hello Setup Service where it appears on your build.
-On Windows 11 25H2 it shows up intermittently depending on the cumulative update level.
+On some Windows 11 builds it shows up depending on the cumulative update level.
 If you don’t see it, that’s fine.
 The main Biometric Service does the heavy lifting.

-This step takes about thirty seconds.
+This step is quick.
 Try the fingerprint reader immediately, no reboot required.

 #Step 4: Is “Fingerprint Recognition” Greyed Out?

 This is the single most-asked subset of the question, so it gets its own section.
-Almost every time we see Fingerprint recognition (Windows Hello) showing “This option is currently unavailable” or appearing dim, the cause is one of three things, in this order:
+When Fingerprint recognition (Windows Hello) shows “This option is currently unavailable” or appears dim, the cause usually falls into one of three buckets:

 - The biometric driver is missing or broken.
-Run Step 2.
-This catches about 90 percent.
+Run Step 2 first.

 - A group policy disabled biometrics.
 On managed corporate laptops, IT can disable Windows Hello biometrics via the Allow the use of biometrics policy.
 Press Win + R, type